 When you come across a car parked in the bike lane, it can be hard to find out how to deal justice swiftly on the jerk who decided to do this.
-However, if you are one of two things: Thor or the Incredible Hulk, you can do what this man did, and lift the car out of the lane.
+However, if you are one of two things: Thor or the Incredible Hulk, you can lift the car out of the lane.
 This was done in reality, with no setup.

 6 – Stick a sticker on it!

 There is a campaign that has been made popular, again by a Canadian company.
 They issue hundreds of small green stickers that say “I parked in a bike lane” and even sport a popular Twitter hashtag symbol.
 These are available for a very low price for any cyclists to buy, and stick on the back of cars that they see parked in bike lanes.

 This is the best way to make sure that you and your fellow cyclists can engage in a war with drivers who park in bike lanes without getting too aggressive.
 It is also quite funny to see most of these people driving around without knowing that everybody knows exactly what they have been up to.

 7 – Tweet it to an advocacy group

 There are some groups online that are dedicated to making the streets better for cyclists to ride on and enjoy.
 For example, there is a group in San Francisco that has been dedicated to making sure that the rules of the road are followed.
 All you would have to do is take a picture of the vehicle that is violating your right of way and tweet it to the group.